 The rule of thumb is that you should say “you” at least twice as many times as you say “I.”

 Problem #2: The letters are written to a crowd.

 You may be writing to 500 or 5,000 prospects, but only one person at a time will read your letter.
-Write to only one person.
+Sp write to only one person.
 Eliminate use of “all of you” or “you guys.”
 People may know that you’ve sent the same letter to many others, but they still want to feel special.
 Let them.

 Problem #3: The letters make unrealistic claims.

 The agent whose letters we occasionally receive makes the outlandish claim that she knows our county “like the back of her hand.”
 I’m sorry.
 That might be possible in a very small county.
-It’s completely unrealistic in a county that encompasses more than 4,000 square miles, 2 major lakes, numerous small lakes, several rivers, and at least 10 very different communities.
-The funny part is that she’s an agent in an entirely different county
+It’s completely unrealistic in a county that encompasses more than 4,000 square miles, 2 major lakes, numerous small lakes, several rivers, and at least ten very different communities.
+The funny part is that she’s an agent in an entirely different county.

 Problem #4: the letters haven’t been proofread and edited to correct grammar errors.